damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 ### community@ email

-_TODO: improve the process of handling community emails - either handle it through ZenDesk exclusively or make ZenDesk track replies from the outside as well_

 Respond to email sent to our `community@` address.

 ### Facebook

-_TODO: improve the process of responding to Facebook comments, probably by disabling the integration with Zendesk and finding a better way to stay alerted._

 Messages sent to our [Facebook page](https://www.facebook.com/gitlab/) also feed into ZenDesk.

 ### GitLab Forum

-_TODO: improve the process of responding to forum questions, probably by disabling the integration with Zendesk and finding a better way to stay alerted._

 Questions from the [GitLab Forum](https://forum.gitlab.com/) flow into ZenDesk, but can only be responded to from within the Forum environment.

 ### Stack Overflow

-_TODO: improve the process of responding to Stack Overflow questions, probably by disabling the integration with Zendesk and finding a better way to stay alerted._

 The [Stack Overflow tagged questions](https://stackoverflow.com/questions/tagged/gitlab) that relate to GitLab flow into Zendesk, but can only be responded to from within Stack Overflow.